iamsilvio/deleteonerror.com/content/posts/InstallOffice365WithoutTeams.md

 - Official Microsoft download page [OfficeDeploymentTool](https://www.microsoft.com/en-us/download/details.aspx?id=49117)

 After you have downloaded the executable, run it and select a directory to extract the contents to.
-You should see some *configuration-Office....xml* files and a setup.exe and thats all for Step 1.
+You should see some *configuration-Office....xml* files and a setup.exe and that's all for Step 1.

 ## Step 2: Configuration